-Hello folks.
+Hello folks, I am back with yet another post in the Solving Technical Series.
 In certain situations, when a program you want to run does not work properly on an OS, you first blame the program.
 Then you try to run it on another OS, and find it working without issues.
 Then you go back and blame the OS.
 This is what happens to me when I try to run the Android Studio Emulator on Linux.
 Its screen size remains small despite resizing.
 Resizing works fine for Windows 10.

 As I am a part of the FOSS Club of my college, I know that I must be embracing Open Source Software, but in certain situations like these, my head just gets fried up.

 So one fine day, I decided to remove Linux from my PC.
 I removed those Linux partitions, but unfortunately the Ubuntu Bootloader (aka GRUB) was still present on the Boot screen.
 Then I had to find a way to remove it from Windows.
 And voila, there is a way out.

 diskparton the CMD screen

 - Now enter

 list disk.
 You will see your Hard Disk and the external storage drives connected to your PC.
 Select the PC Hard Disk Number.
 It should be 0 by default on all the systems.
 But still, check your hardware and then do.